jjanezhang/databaes-project/README.md

 6. Go to http://localhost:5000/ and start using Mini Amazon!

 7. To stop the website, press <kbd>Ctrl</kbd><kbd>C</kbd> in the shell where flask is running.

+## Generating the Test Dataset

+1. Run db/generated/gen.py.
+This should generate a couple of csv files.
+2. Copy these csv files over to db/data.
+3. Run db/setup.sh, and the test dataset should be loaded into Postgres!